 Rain overflow monitoring: Take 3 simple steps for the environment

 Rain overflow basins or combined sewer overflow basins relieve the sewer system during heavy rainfall.
 If the basin capacity is not sufficient, the partially treated water flows into public waters.
-The new feature of the platform helps to log data on the water pollution that has occurred in such situations.
+The platform is designed to record data on water pollution caused in such situations.

 Table of Contents

 The climate is changing and so are heavy rainfall events.
-Floods, high water and mudslides are to be expected.
-Heavy rainfall is a particular challenge for our sewerage system.
+These present a particular challenge to our sewerage system.
 Especially for combined sewers in which wastewater meets rainwater.
 The sewerage system then reaches its limits.
 Overflows occur.

-A wastewater treatment plant can only treat a certain amount of water in one day.
+A wastewater treatment plant can only treat a certain volume of water per day.

-When rainfall causes the volume of water in the sewer system to rise sharply, mixed water – wastewater or sewage mixed with rainwater – is discharged into public watercourses.
+When there is heavy rainfall, the volume of water in the sewerage system rises sharply and mixed water — i.e. a mixture of wastewater or sewage and rainwater — enters the public waterways.

-Due to the pollutants it contains, untreated mixed water poses a threat to our environment.
+Due to the pollutants it contains, untreated mixed wastewater poses a threat to the environment.

 Rain overflow basins or combined sewer overflow basins prevent this by storing excess water and releasing it to the sewage treatment plant at a later time.